October 1, 2024

 Where Webflow's native forms are behind the curve

 Webflow is a design platform, and its forms design features are simple and straightforward.
-It's never pretended to be a comprehensive forms package, and to handle things like multi-step forms, signatures, or payment capture.
+It's never pretended to be a comprehensive forms package, and it does not support features like multi-step forms, signatures, or payment capture.

 Let's focus specifically on the problems surrounding form submission handling.